“Where do I look to find grants for my nonprofit?”

 Not every funder will want to give you grant money, so it’s important to refine your research so there’s a high probability that the grants you choose to apply for are a good match for your needs.

 1. Know which kind of funding you need.
-There are grants out there for things like programs, general operations, projects, and capital – but not all funders award all of these.
+There are grants out there for programs, general operations, projects, and capital – but not all funders award all of these.
 Some focus only on program and project support, while others may offer general operating support (these are not as common, though).
 Get clear on the type of funding you are seeking.
 Perhaps it’s a program grant to cover costs of running your homelessness program.
 Maybe you need grants to carry out a specific project like building a playground for your domestic violence shelter.
 Or maybe you’re looking for general operating support so you have money to help pay monthly bills.

 2. Use the 3-Way Fit Test.
 The ultimate goal of grant research is to find funders who are highly likely to fund your work.
 How do you do that?
 Use our 3-Way Fit Test to begin weeding out leads that don’t need to be on your prospect list because they’re simply not a good match.